r0x0r/pywebview/docs/guide/debugging.md

 This will enable web inspector on macOS, GTK and QT (QTWebEngine only).
 To open the web inspector on macOS, right click on the page and select Inspect.
 To disable auto-opening of DevTools, set `webview.settings['OPEN_DEVTOOLS_IN_DEBUG'] = False` before invoking `webview.start()`.

 Debugging Python code on Android is not possible apart from printing message to `logcat`.
-Use `adb -s <DEVICE_NAME> logcat | grep python` for displaying log messages related to Python.
+Use `adb -s <DEVICE_ID> logcat | grep python` for displaying log messages related to Python.
 Frontend code can be debugged with WebView remote debugging.
 Refer to [this guide](https://developer.chrome.com/docs/devtools/remote-debugging/webviews/) for details.

 There is no way to attach an external debugger to MSHTML.
 The `debug` flag enables Javascript error reporting and right-click context menu.